Evanna Lynch: Personal life

 Lynch lives in London, England.
 She stated in a 2018 interview that she has not lived in Ireland since age 18, and previously lived in Los Angeles for five years.
 In 2007, Lynch began a relationship with her Harry Potter cast member and ChickPeeps co-host Robbie Jarvis.
 Lynch did not make the relationship public until 2015, when she posted photos of herself and Jarvis to Instagram.
 She and Jarvis split the following year, though they remain on good terms.
 She then dated singer-songwriter AnDel in 2017.
 They have since broken up.
-As of 2021, Lynch was reportedly dating an unidentified French man she met in London.
-In 2025, she confirmed she was in a relationship with a man named Den.
+Lynch started dating Frenchman Denis Skinner in 2021 after meeting in a London bar.
+The couple married at Wilton Music Hall in London on 21 August 2026.

 In a 2014 interview, she mentioned her devout Catholic upbringing.
 "I stopped going to Mass a few years ago, mainly because I disagree with the rules," she said.
 "I don't like anything that's about punishing yourself and making you feel bad about yourself, and growing up I felt bad about indulging myself or doing anything for fun".

-Lynch has worked to promote healthy self-esteem and body image in young girls because of her previous experiences with the eating disorder anorexia nervosa.
-She wrote an essay, "Why the Body Bind is My Nightmare", where she described her emotional struggle with her appearance and how she managed to overcome it through allusions pertaining to the Harry Potter series.
+Lynch's 2011 essay, "Why the Body Bind is My Nightmare", describes her emotional struggle with her appearance and how she managed to overcome it through allusions pertaining to the Harry Potter series.

 In October 2021, Headline in the UK and Ballantine Books in the USA published Lynch's book The Opposite of Butterfly Hunting: The Tragedy and Glory of Growing Up – A Memoir.
 It details "her recovery from anorexia and how the conflict between the comfort of self-destruction and the liberation of creativity still rages inside of her".

-Lynch has said that her favourite book is Harry Potter and the Order of the Phoenix "no matter what pretentious answer I give you".
-She loves knitting, reading and "[dangling] off any circus apparatus within reach", as well as dancing and circus arts.
+Lynch has said she loves knitting, reading and "[dangling] off any circus apparatus within reach", as well as dancing and circus arts.
 As a vegan, she has shared vegan recipes for several Harry Potter delicacies such as butterbeer.